sergepaulc/ML-Class-for-Everyone/README.md

 Class overview:

-Understanding “fundamentally” what is machine learning?
+- Understanding “fundamentally” what is machine learning?

-Reviewing quickly the history of artificial intelligence
+- Reviewing quickly the history of artificial intelligence

-Learning to classify apps that are “supervised” and “unsupervised” learning
+- Learning to classify apps that are “supervised” and “unsupervised” learning

-An introduction of three basic ML algorithms:
-- A regression model
+- An introduction of three basic ML algorithms: A regression model, a classification model, a clustering model
-- A classification model
-- A clustering model

 Readings: